deephacks/jobpipe/README.md

 #### Example 3

-Task execution parallelism is controlled globally or individually using ScheduledThreadPoolExecutor.
+Task execution parallelism can be controlled globally or individually using ScheduledThreadPoolExecutor.

 ```java
     ScheduledThreadPoolExecutor globalMultiThreaded = new ScheduledThreadPoolExecutor(10);